Gabriel Pogrund

-Gabriel Pogrund (born 1993 or 1994) is a journalist who is currently Whitehall editor at The Sunday Times.
+Gabriel Pogrund (born 1994 or 1995) is a journalist who is currently Whitehall editor at The Sunday Times.

 He graduated with a BA in geography from University College London in 2016.
+While a student he pursued student journalism, and was editor of The Tab London.

-He won 2017 Young Journalist of the Year at the British Press Awards and in 2018 was a Stern Fellow at The Washington Post.
-In 2020, Pogrund and Patrick Maguire published Left Out: The Inside Story of Labour Under Corbyn.
+He was a freelance writer at the Jewish News in 2016.
+In 2018, he was a Stern Fellow at The Washington Post.

-In 2021, Pogrund and John Collingridge won a British Journalism Award for anti-corruption journalism for their reporting on the Greensill scandal.
-In 2022, he made the shortlist for the Paul Foot Award for reporting on how Prince Charles's household had allegedly promised honours in exchange for donations to the Prince's charities.
+In 2023, Pogrund broke the story of BBC chairman Richard Sharp failing to declare perceived conflicts of interest, which ultimately resulted in Sharp's resignation in April 2023.

-Pogrund also broke the story of BBC chairman Richard Sharp failing to declare perceived conflicts of interest, which ultimately resulted in Sharp's resignation in April 2023.
+In 2020, Pogrund and Patrick Maguire published Left Out: The Inside Story of Labour Under Corbyn, and in 2025 they published Get In: The Inside Story of Labour Under Starmer.